2025 Botafogo FR season

-The 2025 season will be the 101st year of competition for Botafogo de Futebol e Regatas, a Brazilian football club based in Rio de Janeiro.
-The team is set to compete in the Série A, Campeonato Carioca, Copa do Brasil, Copa Libertadores, Recopa Sudamericana, and, for the first time, the Supercopa do Brasil and FIFA Club World Cup.
+The 2025 season was the 101st year of competition for Botafogo de Futebol e Regatas, a Brazilian football club based in Rio de Janeiro.
+The team competed in the Série A, Campeonato Carioca, Copa do Brasil, Copa Libertadores, Recopa Sudamericana, and, for the first time, the Supercopa do Brasil and FIFA Club World Cup.
 Botafogo were the reigning champions of the Copa Libertadores.